-- A stainless steel sole plate with non stick properties.
+- A stainless steel soleplate with nonstick properties.

-- 15 steam macro holes in its sole plate for release of steam during ironing and removes creases faster.
+- 15 steam macro holes in its sole plate for the release of steam during ironing and removes creases faster.

 - Shot of steam that helps in tackling more difficult creases and helps in vertical steaming.

-- A very efficient anti drip system that prevents damage to delicate fabrics.
+- A very efficient anti-drip system that prevents damage to delicate fabrics.

-- A 8 foot and retractable cord.
+- An 8 foot and retractable cord.